top of page

 Tip!
 Many of us (including me) tense our bellies unconsciously.
 See if that's true for you and, if it is, let your belly relax completely.

-4. Breathing only through the nose, if that works for you, find and focus your attention on the sensations of breath in the nostrils, throat or belly.
+4. Breathing only through the nose, if that works for you, find and focus your attention on the sensations of breath in the nostrils, throat or belly for a minute or two.

-5. Each time you exhale, silently repeat to yourself the word "one".
+5. When you feel ready, each time you exhale, silently repeat to yourself the word "one".

 Tip!
 It's the focus on the exhale and repetition of a word that is important, not the word you use.
-So, if you want to choose another word or a phrase (e.g. all is well) that's fine just don't choose something that excites you or has negative connotations.
+So, if you want to choose another word or a phrase (e.g. all is well) that's fine.
+Just don't choose something that excites you or has negative connotations (e.g. deadline).

-6. Your attention will naturally wander from the breath and you may become lost in thought.
-When that happens in a matter-of-fact way say to yourself "O, well" and then return to your breath and repeating your word.
+6. After awhile your attention will likely wander from the breath and you may become lost in thought.
+When that happens, in a matter-of-fact way say to yourself "O, well" and, then return to your breath and repeating your chosen word or phrase.

 How to use

-If you are going to do this for a set amount of time, every now and again look at a clock.
-Best not to use an alarm, it may make you jump and reduce the sense of calm that has arisen!
+If you're going to do this for a set amount of time, every now and again look at a clock.
+I've found it's best not to use an alarm, it may make you jump and reduce the sense of calm that has arisen!

 Finally, don't expect to feel a change.
 Trust that your body is doing things internally that you can't detect.